tticoin/AntonymDetection/README.md

 ## Notes
 Please cite our paper when using this tool.
 * Masataka Ono, Makoto Miwa and Yutaka Sasaki.
 Word Embedding-based Antonym Detection using Thesauri and Distributional Information.
 In the Proceedings of the 2015 Conference of the North American Chapter of the Association for Computational Linguistics - Human Language Technologies (NAACL-HLT 2015). pp. 984--989, June 2015.

+When using the resources under data, please check and follow the original license.